atchopba/scraping-jobs-web/README.md

 ```
 OR

-You can build an image with docker and run :
+You can build a Dcker image on your computer and run :
 ```
 docker build -t jobs-cli-web .